NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 Question 6 is another interesting way to evaluate the quality of a course, because it is about the usefulness of the topic being taught, combined with predicting the future.
+Searching the literature
+for 'using self-predicted future use of content in course evaluations' (and sentences alike) resulted in zero hits.

 ???- question "What are the metrics for this question?"